 Without asking its clients for more information a CSD’s participant could simply not distinguish between a settlement instruction resulting from an OTC transaction or from a traded/cleared transaction except if its counterparty is known as a CCP.
 This is utmost true for transactions concluded on a trading venue but not cleared by a CCP.
 Indeed, since the trading venue does not interpose itself between the buyer and the seller, the trading venue is not part of the settlement process.
 The custodian of the seller will deliver directly to the custodian of the buyer, thus the settlement will be linked to a “100% OTC transaction”.

-In other words, option 3 will lead to additional costs just to get the information needed to start any buy-in process.
+In other words, option 3 would lead to additional costs just to get the information needed to start any buy-in process.

-Additionally for certain markets and for clients with direct accounts in general the same applies not only for OTC transactions, but also for account allocations.
-Hence getting this additional information needed to start a buy in process does not only create additional cost, but is also likely to take time that postpones “closing” the unsettled transaction in question.

 Relationship between a client and a CSD’s participant